goldsborough/Writer-Tutorial/Part-3/part-3.md

     self.toolbar.addAction(imageAction)

 And a slot function, `self.insertImage()`.
 In it, we open a `getOpenFileName` dialog like we did for opening a `.writer` file in the very beginning, from which we retrieve a file name.
 For the file dialog's filter, we include common image formats.
 If we got a file name, we create a `QImage` and, if it was loadable (`isNull` == False), we insert it using our `QTextCursor`'s `insertImage()` method.
-If it wasn't loadable, we pop up an error dialog:
+If it wasn't loadable, we pop up a `QMessageBox`.
+The constructor of this `QMessageBox` requires an icon from the QMessageBox namespace (either a question, information, warning or "critical" icon), a window title, the message to display, a set of buttons to show and lastly a parent object:

     def insertImage(self):